How Precedent Works

 In the spirit of building in public, here's what exists today vs. what's on the roadmap:

-📅 Roadmap (2026)
+📅 On The Roadmap

 Building in public: We're being transparent about what's built vs. what's planned.
 If you're evaluating Precedent for enterprise deployment, ask us for a detailed architecture review — we're happy to go deeper.